LodLive/LodView/README.md

 **TODO**: manage shape representation.

 ##### Hierarchy widget
 **TODO**: develop a widget which is able to represent hierarchical relations (eg. thesauri, family trees or taxonomies)

-##### Multimedia widget
-Developing a multimedia player for viewing video or listening  to music is obviously an easy thing to implement, we hope that LodView will spread wide and that someone will ask us to do it.

 ##### SPARQL URL handler
 Because we want the SPARQL endpoint URL to be easy to deduce from a resource's IRI, LodView manages calls to http://data.yourdomain.com/sparql redirecting clients to the SPARQL endpoint real URL or proxying it for an even easier access (proxy feature is still under development).
 This particular feature simplifies server configuration and supports client's discovery capabilities.